jeffqchen/Saturn8DINMod/README.md

 <img src="./Pics/8din_aliexpress.jpg" width="800px" />

-This is why I have made this decision - the 10-pin mini DIN connector has to go.
+This is why I made this decision - the 10-pin mini DIN connector has to go.

 <img src="./Pics/3-10_din.jpg" width="400px" />

 Looking at the Saturn's schematic, its RGB lines are properly DC-decoupled with 220uF caps.
 Its CSync line needs to be attenuated and DC-decoupled for normal 75 ohm devices.
 This is very similar to an XRGB 8-pin DIN video cable, which is just straight pass-throughs with no extra components.

-Devices that use 8-pin mini DIN RGBS cables that I am aware of:
+Consoles that use 8-pin mini DIN RGBS cables that I am aware of:
 - NESRGB (8-pin mini DIN version)
 - 3DORGB
 - Supergun Minigun